nabeelvalley/docs/src/content/blog-md/2025/17-12/generator-generation.md

 function countIntervalGenerator(max: number): AsyncGenerator<number> {}
 ```

-For now, let's asume we've got a method called `createGenerator` that returns everything we need to hook up a generator and return it, this looks something like this:
+For now, let's assume we've got a method called `createGenerator` that returns everything we need in order to hook up a generator and return it, this looks something like this:

 ```ts
 function countIntervalGenerator(max: number): AsyncGenerator<number> {